justinebenevent/watch-me-roam-client/README.md

 - 'edit stop' page
 - start date of a stop can not be before start date of the trip

+## User Stories
+-  **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault
+-  **Signup:** As an anon I can sign up in the platform so that I can start creating and managing my backlog
+-  **Login:** As a user I can login to the platform so that I can start creating and managing my backlog
+-  **Logout:** As a user I can logout from the platform so no one else can modify my information
+-  **Add elements** As a user I can add elements to my backlog
+-  **Delete elements** As a user I can delete elements from my backlog
+-  **Edit elements** As a user I can edit elements from my backlog
+-  **Check overview and map of a trip** As a user I can check my stops overview and map

 ## Backlog